 To ensure that a full and proper record is kept, and to meet your responsibilities under the Data Protection Act, you should use an accident book published by the Health and Safety Executive or similar professional body.

-Health and Safety Executive: risk assesments and online tool
+The Health and Safety Executive has a useful risk assessment and online tool available to use.